Skip to content

 LearnMD

-LearnMD is the companion format to QuizMD: where QuizMD covers assessment (testing what you know), LearnMD covers instruction (explaining what to know).
+LearnMD covers instruction — explaining what to know — while QuizMD covers assessment.
 Together they form a complete teach → assess stack, all in portable plain-text files.

 markdown